iLVL-Key/FFXI/addons/Jingle/readme.md

 ## Version History

+2.6.1
+- Added `Lost Article` to the default targets.

 2.6
 - Added `sound` option.
 Toggle playing a found target's associated sound on or off.
 - Fixed missing listing of matched id number when target found based on an id number.